student-hub/acs-upb-mobile/CONTRIBUTING.md

 3. Document any non-obvious parts of the code and make sure the commit description is clear on why the change is necessary.
 4. If it's a new feature, write at least one test for it.

+Please note that in order for a PR to be merged (accepted), all of the tests need to pass, including the linter (which checks for coding style and warnings, see [Style guide](#style-guide)).
+These checks are ran automatically using [GitHub Actions](#github-actions).
+You also need at least one approval from a maintainer - after submitting a PR, you can request a review from the top right Reviewers menu on the Pull Request page.

 ## Development tips